-Workers who have work-related injuries or illnesses must file a claim with either their employer or a health care provider (HCP) in order to receive workers' compensation benefits.
-The claim form is sent by the employer or doctor to the employers' insurer within three days, if the claim was filed to the health care provider, or five days if filed with the employer.

-The claim is reviewed by the insurer and classified as either non-disabling, in which no time loss1 is authorized; or disabling, which means that time loss is authorized or a likelihood of permanent disability is determined.
-During the timeframe between when a claim is filed and the determination from the insurer (known as the interim period), the insurer will pay for limited medical treatment, such as diagnostic services, issue medication required to alleviate pain, and required services to stabilize the claimed condition and to prevent further disability.
+Workers who have work-related injuries or illnesses must file a claim with their employer or a health care provider (HCP) in order to receive workers' compensation benefits.
+The employer has five days and the HCP has three days to send the claim form to the employers' insurer.
+The claim is reviewed by the insurer and classified as either non-disabling, in which no time loss is authorized; or disabling, which means that time loss is authorized or a likelihood of permanent disability is determined.
+During the timeframe between when a claim is filed and the determination from the insurer (known as the interim period), the claimant can receive medical services.
+Payment to the HCP will be made by the insurer if the claim is accepted, or by the claimant's health benefit plan, if any, when the claim is denied.
 The insurer does not have to pay benefits if the claim is denied within 14 days of the date the employer knew about the injured worker's claim.

 If the worker cannot work due to their injury/disease, they must have their absence from work authorized from their HCP.
-They will not be paid for the first three calendar days for time off of work unless the worker is off work for two weeks in a row or was an overnight inpatient at a hospital within the first 14 days/ If the claim is denied within the first 14 days from the date reported to the employer, the worker will not be paid for lost wages via the insurer.
+They will not be paid for the first three calendar days for time off from work unless the worker is off work for two weeks in a row or was an overnight inpatient at a hospital within the first 14 days.
+If the claim is denied within the first 14 days from the date reported to the employer, the worker will not be paid for lost wages via the insurer.

-The insurer must accept or deny the claim within 60 days, then notifies the WCD within 14 days of acceptance or denial.
+The insurer must accept or deny the claim within 60 days and then notify the WCD within 14 days of acceptance or denial.
 If a claim is denied, the injured worker will receive a letter from the insurer explaining why the claim is denied as well as their right to request an appeal with the Workers' Compensation Board's Hearings Division within 60 days or up to 180 days with cause.
-If a claim is accepted, the insurer will notify the worker with Notice of Acceptance letter that specifies the medical conditions covered under the claim.
+If a claim is accepted, the insurer will notify the worker with a Notice of Acceptance letter that specifies the medical conditions covered under the claim.